 Through our enhanced systems and processes, we weed out phony returns and stop tax refunds from being sent to criminals.
 ADOR also has played an important role in the Security Summit, a partnership with the IRS, other state tax agencies, and companies and trade associations in the tax and financial services industries, that has established stronger security measures.

-If you have registered at My Alabama Taxes (MAT), and have access to your Individual Income Tax account, you can opt-in to a service that will notify you when ADOR receives Individual Income Tax returns that have been filed using your Social Security number.
+If you have registered at My Alabama Taxes (MAT) My Alabama Taxes (MAT), and have access to your Individual Income Tax account, you can opt-in to a service that will notify you when ADOR receives Individual Income Tax returns that have been filed using your Social Security number.
 This service can help alert you to the possibility that criminals have your information and are using it to steal money from you and the state.
 You can opt-in by logging into your MAT account and following the link, "Notify Me of Filed Returns."

 My Alabama Taxes is the convenient and secure way to access a variety of ADOR's online services.
 In MAT you can quickly and easily file tax returns, make payments, view letters, manage your accounts, and conduct other common transactions with the department.
 If you have created and registered an eID, you will receive notification through the app that ADOR has received your tax return.

 Tax-related identity theft occurs when someone uses your stolen Social Security number to file a tax return claiming a fraudulent refund.
 Generally, a criminal will use your SSN to file a false return early in the year.
 You may be unaware you are a victim until you receive a notice from ADOR or try to file your taxes and learn one already has been filed using your SSN.

 I have received an ID Confirmation Quiz.
 What do I do now?